aegis-icons/aegis-icons/.github/ISSUE_TEMPLATE/update-icon.md

 ---
-name: Update Icon
+name: Update icon
 about: Request update for icon, if logo or main brand color is outdated
 title: 'Update icon: '
-labels: ''
+labels: Update
 assignees: ''

 ---